Shivansh-sp/eduvisor/README.md

-# EduAdvisor - Career Guidance & Educational Planning Platform
+# EduAdvisor - AI-Powered Career Guidance Platform

-A comprehensive career guidance platform that helps students discover their ideal career paths using scientifically-based Holland Codes (RIASEC) assessment and provides personalized recommendations for careers, colleges, and educational pathways.
+A comprehensive career guidance platform that helps students discover their ideal career paths using scientifically-based Holland Codes (RIASEC) assessment.
+The platform provides personalized recommendations for careers, colleges, and educational pathways with a focus on government institutions and real-world data.

 ## 🚀 Features